-For year ending 30 June 2017
+For year ending 30 June 2018

-As the Chairman of Paynesville & District Financial Services Limited, it gives me great pleasure to present our Annual Report.
+As the Chairman of Paynesville & District Financial Services it gives me great pleasure to present our Annual Report.

 The business growth this year has been excellent due to the hard work of our Manager and staff.
-Our business has grown with footings in excess of \$90 million and growing.
+Our business has grown with footings exceeding \$98 million and growing.
+This is as a result of the hard work being done by the Branch Manager and staff.